-FATF's influence extends has not only shaped the technical implementation of UNSCRs but has also profoundly altered.
-By embedding its recommendations within national anti-terrorism frameworks, FATF has sidestepped traditional legislative processes.18 This repercussion on national sovereignty is further aggravated by the financial and reputational risks tied to non-compliance, effectively pressuring states to prioritize FATF directives over their own constitutional and legal principles-often at the expense of fundamental rights and due process.
+FATF's influence has not only shaped the technical implementation of UNSCRs.
+By embedding its recommendations within national anti-terrorism frameworks, FATF has sidestepped traditional legislative processes.18 This repercussion on national sovereignty is further aggravated by the financial and reputational risks tied to non-compliance, effectively pressuring states to prioritize FATF directives over their own constitutional and legal principles-often at the expense of fundamental rights and due processs.